sarasangokul/Jenkins_GCP_CloudRun/ReadMe.md

 4. Stop and Delete Jenkins & SonarQube containers

-# Please LIKE, COMMENT, & SUBSCRIBE To iQuant on YouTube !!!
+# LIKE, COMMENT, & SUBSCRIBE To iQuant on YouTube !!!